CChenLi/Music-Recommend-Model/README.md

 # Music-Recommend-Model
-Self-supervised GNN Music Recommendation Model with Data collected using [Spotify API](https://developer.spotify.com/)
+Self-supervised GNN Music Recommendation Model with Data collected using [Spotify API](https://developer.spotify.com/).
+Most important works are defined in
+- **dataset.py**: Build the dataset as graph and sampling training data.
+- **train.py**: Defined the training pipeline
+- **user2track.py**: Raw data collection.
+The (user: [liked_tracks]) key-value pairs are defined in JSON format so that new user data can be pushed to [DynamoDB](https://aws.amazon.com/dynamodb) during use of the APP, and contribute to scheduled model retraining.

 ### V3 Graph Transformer Contrastive Learning For Real-time Inference
 - Problem reduction comparing with V2